Promoting Human Dignity Globally

 Donation receipt

-AMJF verifies that the funds or supplies were delivered and used as designated.
-As a 501C3, AMJF provides a tax receipt for the donation.
+AMJF verifies that all donated funds and supplies are delivered and used as designated.
+As a registered 501(c)(3) organization, AMJF also provides donors with an official tax receipt for their contribution.

 Procurement and distribution

-AMJF facilitates the procurement of supplies and delivery to the local organization, or sending the funds directly to them for procurement.
-We also ensure that the funds or supplies were delivered and utilized as intended through verification processes.
+AMJF facilitates the procurement and delivery of supplies and/or services to local organizations, or transfers funds directly to them for local procurement.
+We ensure that all funds and supplies are delivered and utilized as intended through.

 Activities and Testimonials